patondev/empirica-guide/docker/README.md

 Then click apply & restart

-* Until this point, you can relaunch the terminal and issue `docker` command.
+* You can relaunch the terminal and issue `docker` command.
 It should be ready.

 ## Run Empirica